adamgilroy22/retro-reboot/README.md

 - As a site user I want to be able to see a list of all site products so that I can browse what the site has to offer. `(MUST HAVE)`
 - As a site user I want to be able to see the prices of products including current deals so that I can make a decision whether or not to purchase. `(MUST HAVE)`
 - As a site user I want to be able to view a product on its own individual page so that I can see more information about the product. `(MUST HAVE)`
-- As a site user I want to be able to sort products by category (game/console or games by console) so that I can find specific products related to the category I select.
+- As a site user I want to be able to sort products by category (game/console or games by console) so that I can find specific products related to the category I select. `(SHOULD HAVE)`

 ### EPIC 3: Ordering/Cart Management

 - As a site user I want to be able to add products to my shopping basket so that I can proceed to the checkout and purchase them. `(MUST HAVE)`
 - As a site user I want to be able to see a running total of the items in my basket so that I can manage my spending and know what to expect at the checkout. `(MUST HAVE)`
 - As a site user I want to be able to checkout with a card payment so that I can place an order for the items in my basket. `(MUST HAVE)`
-- As a site user I want to be able to receive an order confirmation email after I purchase from the shop so that I can have a record of what I've purchased in my email inbox.
+- As a site user I want to be able to receive an order confirmation email after I purchase from the shop so that I can have a record of what I've purchased in my email inbox. `(SHOULD HAVE)`
 - As a site user I want to be able to apply discount codes in the checkout so that I can receive a discount on my purchase.

 ### EPIC 4: Site User Accounts

 - As a site user I want to be able to create an account on the site so that I can save my billing and shipping details and see a history of my purchases on my account. `(MUST HAVE)`
 - As a registered site user I want to be able to add products to a wish list so that I can keep a collection of items I am interested in buying in the future.
-- As a registered user I want to be able to edit the details saved to my account so that I can keep my details up to date.
+- As a registered user I want to be able to edit the details saved to my account so that I can keep my details up to date. `(SHOULD HAVE)`

 ### EPIC 5: Blog